-The armed forces are a huge part of the life in Twentynine Palms, employing 31.61% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 28.19% and 16.84% of the civilian workforce, respectively.
+32.40% of the workforce is employed in the armed forces, making the military a huge focus of life in Twentynine Palms.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Accommodation industries respectively employ 24.38% and 17.50% of the civilian workforce.

 Also of interest is that Twentynine Palms has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Twentynine Palms citizens is a little higher than the average for US cities and towns: 22.25% of adults in Twentynine Palms have at least a bachelor's degree.
+The education level of Twentynine Palms citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.49% of adults 25 and older in Twentynine Palms have a college degree.

 The most common language spoken in Twentynine Palms is English.
 Other important languages spoken here include Spanish and Tagalog.